Realizing temporal graphs from fastest travel times: Algorithms for

 \section{Algorithms for \deltaExact}

 In this section we provide several algorithms for \deltaExact.
 By \cref{thm:NPhardness} we have that \deltaExact\ is NP-hard in general, hence we start by identifying restricted cases where we can solve the problem in polynomial time.

-We first show in \cref{sec:treealgo} that in the case when the underlying graph $G$ of an instance $(D, \Delta)$ of \deltaExact\ is a tree, then we can determine desired $\Delta$-periodic labeling $\lambda$ of $G$ in polynomial time.
+We first show in \cref{sec:treealgo} that if the underlying graph $G$ of an instance $(D, \Delta)$ of \deltaExact\ is a tree, then we can determine desired $\Delta$-periodic labeling $\lambda$ of $G$ in polynomial time.
 In \cref{sec:FPT} we generalize this result.
 We show that \deltaExact\ is fixed-parameter tractable when parameterized by the feedback edge number of the underlying graph.
 Note that our parameterized hardness result (\cref{thm:W1wrtFVS}) implies that we presumably cannot replace the feedback edge number with the smaller parameter feedback vertex number, or any other parameter that is smaller than the feedback vertex number, such as e.g.\ the treewidth.
-Finally, in \cref{sec:cyclealgo} we give a dedicated algorithm to solve \deltaExact\ in polynomial time if the underlying graph is a cycle.
-Note that this is already implied by our FPT result, however the direct algorithm we provide is much simpler for this case.

-We first start with defining certain notions, that will be of use when solving the problem.

-\begin{definition}[Travel delays] Let $(G, \lambda)$ be a temporal graph satisfying conditions of \deltaExact.
-Let $e_1=uv$ and $e_2=vz$ be two incident edges in $G$ with $e_1 \cap e_2 = v$.
-We define the \emph{travel delay} from $u$ to $z$ at vertex $v$, denoted with $\tau_v^{uz}$, as the difference of the labels of $e_2$ and $e_1$, where we subtract the value of the label of $e_1$ from the label of $e_2$, modulo~$\Delta$.
-More specifically: